 - Import reviews from Excel

-If your bookings are all on HomeAway/VRBO or Airbnb, no need to mess with Excel - you can get and import that data directly using Channel Bridge.
+If your bookings are all on Vrbo or Airbnb, no need to mess with Excel - you can get and import that data directly using Channel Bridge.

 There are some fine tuning things to build on the process:

-- Create triggered emails to automate your process.
+- Create triggers to automate the process of sending the email Templates you write.
+Writing the email Template and creating the Trigger go hand-in-hand.
 Maybe you want a special welcome email to be sent two days before arrival, for example.
 If you are using Airbnb, use this method to get real email addresses from your Airbnb guests.

-- Customize your renter agreement in Settings > Legal Agreements.
-We provide a default, but you probably want to adapt that to your local jurisdiction, or replace it entirely if you've already got an agreement you like.
-You can create a new one based on the default by creating a new one and picking Prefill From > Default System Agreement.
+- Add/customize your renter agreement in Settings > Legal Agreements.
+We provide a default which you can use by picking Prefill From > Default System Agreement, but you probably want to adapt that to your local jurisdiction, or replace it entirely if you've already got an agreement you like.

 - If you have compatible smart locks (eRentalLock, ResortLock, RemoteLock), you can hook up with those accounts to auto-generate codes.